nrc-cnrc/PortageTextProcessing/bin/UnicodeData-Arabic-README.txt

 They used to be in $PORTAGE/models/unicode but the Arabic versions are small enough to add to source control.

-UnicodeData.txt (still only in $PORTAGe/models/unicode) is the official Unicode character list from http://www.unicode.org/Public/UNIDATA/UnicodeData.txt You can obtain the up-to-date version at any time by doing wget on that URL.
+UnicodeData.txt (not included) is the official Unicode character list from http://www.unicode.org/Public/UNIDATA/UnicodeData.txt You can obtain the up-to-date version at any time by doing wget on that URL.